 |Language Prerequisite:||No||Degree Level:||1st year u/g students, 2nd year u/g students, 3rd year u/g students|

 |Time Away:||Summer||Housing options:||Student Responsibilty with support from IIP and/or Host Organization|

-Qualifications: IIP candidates with interests in international relations, public health, human rights, politics, and advocacy are encouraged to apply.
+IIP candidates with interests in international relations, public health, medicine and medical research, human rights, politics, and advocacy are encouraged to apply.
 Spanish fluency in reading and writing as well as Spanish speaking skills would be an asset.